 Trump’s website simply alludes to the need to reform mental health programs and institutions, stating that there are “promising reforms being developed in Congress that should receive bi-partisan support”.
 His plan for Veterans Administration reform calls for supporting “the whole veteran, not just their physical health care, but also by addressing their invisible wounds”.
 Trump recently expressed his support of addressing mental health as opposed to tightening gun control.

 Although Republican Ted Cruz is no longer in the race, it is interesting to note that the Texas senator’s campaign site made no explicit mention of mental health issues.
-Like Trump, he expressed that the government should rather than enact gun control measures.
+Like Trump, he expressed that the government should “go after people with serious mental illness” rather than enact gun control measures.